Thursday, March 23, 2023

 Like, it's complicated

 The people I met in Before We Were Trans I didn't always like.
 The lives of Njinga and Ahebi in particular stick with me, the traumas they faced, their resistance of and collaboration with Europeans.
 There were relations they helped/saved and relations that suffered/died under their leadership.
 They were complicated people with complicated lives, living in incredibly complicated times.
 Their stories put the dramas of our present day into perspective -AND- all of us are capable of helping or harming the lives around us and probably do some of both.
 Including RuPaul, who Heyam did not show any love for in this book.
 Throughout the book, Heyman will occasionally include social media commentary.
 Sometimes I thought it provided interesting context, other times I found it annoying and incomplete, in particular the commentary on the reality TV show RuPaul's Drag Race (which I really enjoy watching).
 Beyond what Heyam shares on p.
 96-97 you can read more about the dislike between Carmen Carrera and RuPaul here or watch some episodes of Drag Race if you feel like taking a side.
 At the very least, I recommend reading this article on the 10 Trans Queens That Made History On 'RuPaul's Drag Race' in the U.S..
 Ru might not be popular or liked by all trans people, but I’ve seen real love between Ru and the openly trans queens of the more recent seasons.
 In history, in reality TV, in this blogpost, in community, there will always be people who rub each other wrong, and that's okay.
-Mii-go maanoo --it's okay, let it be-- is an Ojibwe phrase my friend Clarissa Bressette taught me last winter and that I try to channel.
+Mii-go maanoo (leave it be) is an Ojibwe phrase my friend Clarissa taught me last winter and that I try to channel.

 In the Epilogue of Before We Were Trans, Heyam shares a love scene from a favorite novel and then comments: "This true and complete appreciation of the unfamiliar gendered experience of another: this is the future I want, both for our society and for our way of doing history" (229).
-This is part of what I love about watching Drag Race and other drag reality shows, like We're Here and Queen of the Universe-- I am not someone who is interested in wearing make-up or wigs or fancy clothes, in acting or singing or dancing on stage, but I love getting to know these people who do it so well and sharing one big beautiful messy community with them all.
+This is part of what I love about watching Drag Race and other drag reality shows, like We're Here and Queen of the Universe-- I am not someone who is interested in wearing make-up or wigs or fancy clothes, in acting or singing or dancing on stage, but I love getting to know these people who do it so well and sharing one big beautiful messy queer community with them all.

 Monday, November 1, 2010